KIHIKOD/SQL-Project-Data-Role-Insights/README.md

 2. What skills do top-paying jobs require?
 3. Which skills are most in demand for data analysts?
 4. Which skills correlate with higher salaries?
-5.What are the most strategic skills to learn?
+5. What are the most strategic skills to learn?

 # Tools Utilized
 To analyze the data analyst job market effectively, I used several key tools: